FabricMC/fabric-docs/develop/networking.md

 To receive a packet sent from a server on the client, you need to specify how you will handle the incoming packet.

-This can be done in the **client initializer**, by calling `ClientPlayNetworking.registerGlobalReceiver` and passing a `CustomPayload.Id` and a `PlayPayloadHandler`, which is a Functional Interface.
+This can be done in the **client initializer**, by calling `ClientPlayNetworking.registerGlobalReceiver` and passing a `CustomPayload.Type` and a `PlayPayloadHandler`, which is a Functional Interface.

 In this case, we'll define the action to trigger within the implementation of `PlayPayloadHandler` implementation (as a lambda expression).